MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/basic-authentication.md

 See [Navigation events for WebView2 apps](navigation-events.md).

-This is optional background information about how navigations work.
+This section provides optional background information about how navigations work.

 A _navigation_ corresponds to multiple navigation events.
-By _navigation_, we here mean each retry, starting with the `NavigationStarting` box of the diagram, through the `NavigationCompleted` box.
+By _navigation_, we here mean each retry, starting with the `NavigationStarting` box of the above diagram, through the `NavigationCompleted` box.

 When a new navigation begins, a new navigation ID is assigned.
 For the new navgation, the HTTP server gave the WebView2 control a document.
 This is the "have document" navigation.

 As a part of navigation, the WebView2 control renders the corresponding page (the requested page or an error page, whichever is returned by the HTTP server), and a "success" or "failure" outcome raises a successful or failed `NavigationCompleted` event.

-### Navigations specifically for basic authentication
+### Navigations for basic authentication

 There are two kinds of navigations in the flow:
 *  A "server requested authentication" navigation.